ironerumi/dr-nb-admin-viewer/README.md

 - 🔍 **Filtering** - Quick filters for codespaces, inactive items, and running sessions
 - 📈 **Sorting** - Sort by any column (UC name, creator, dates, etc.)
 - 📄 **Pagination** - Browse through 100 items per page
+- 📥 **Export Controls** - Copy or download the current table view as CSV with link columns
 - 🎨 **Modern UI** - Built with shadcn/ui components and Tailwind CSS
 - ⚡ **Fast** - Powered by Bun with 5-minute data caching